 Global: A Word on Our Scope

 The focus of this project is Taiwan—clearly—but the narrative and framing scope that Island Folklore adopts are global in scope.
 The telling of Taiwan’s story has often been viewed in a very Sinocentric light.
 But what our research and experience have taught us is that Taiwan’s story is intimately intertwined with the story of the whole world.

 From Taiwan’s many names to its diverse ethnic groups and numerous native languages, Taiwan’s long history (and prehistory) reflects the deep complexity of this island, its people and folk culture.
 Austronesian seafarers, European traders, Chinese colonists, North American missionaries, Japanese imperialists and—of course—the Taiwanese themselves have all etched indelible marks on the history and experience of Taiwan.
 We strive to do justice to that complexity.

 The story of Taiwan’s giant neighbour, China—its ancient civilization, its people and its accomplishments, is an indispensable part of Taiwan’s inheritance; but neither is it the only part of Taiwan’s story.
 In much the same way that Britain’s historical influence is integral to but not the only part of the American, Canadian, New Zealand and Australian experience.

 It is our mission to faithfully capture all of that!
 Taiwan’s story only makes sense when its countless connections, nuances and intricacies—throughout history and with the whole world—are duly considered and taken into account.

 Apolitical: A Word on Politics

 It is often difficult these days to talk about Taiwan without appearing political.
-We recognize that Taiwan is highly important to many parties around the globe for a variety of reasons.
+We recognize that Taiwan is highly important to many parties and interests around the globe for a variety of reasons.
 Many are deeply invested in the interpretation and shaping of Taiwan’s past, present and future.

 As a result, we understand that someone, somewhere, will always find what we do, say or share to have an agenda of some kind.
 Let us be clear: We are not interested in or involved in politics per se.
 This is an apolitical project.
 Our goal is to celebrate Taiwan’s diversity, culture and heritage.
 That spirit of celebration is at the core of our endeavour.